Skip to main content

 If you claimed ESA for the first time and you were given no award (you have been found not to have limited capability for work), or you have been given no award for the first time when you have received an award of ESA before (whether awarded by DWP or appeal panel), then you do not need to ask for a mandatory reconsideration and should appeal straight away.
 Your decision letter from the DWP will confirm that you can appeal without asking for a mandatory reconsideration.
 Jump to step 4.

-Step 2 Ask the DWP to look again at their decision.
+Step 2 - Ask the DWP to look again at their decision.
 This is called a mandatory reconsideration.
-Use our work capability assessment mandatory reconsideration toolto check what award you should have got and write a really good letter to the DWP that sets out your case.
+Use our free work capability assessment mandatory reconsideration tool to check what award you should have got, and write a really good letter to the DWP that sets out why the decisin was wrong.

-The DWP will look at your questionnaire again, the assessment report, and any other evidence you may have sent in (like a letter from your doctor or consultant) to see if they will change the decision.
+The DWP will look at your questionnaire again, the assessment report, and any other evidence you may have sent (like a letter from your doctor, or consultant or a friend) to see if they will change the decision.

-Step 5 The DLA office will send you and His Majesty’s Courts and Tribunal Service (HMCTS) an explanation of why they gave you the award that they did.
-Don’t be put off by the size of it.
+Step 5 - The DWP will send you (and HMCTS) an explanation of why they gave you the award that they did (these are called the ‘appeal papers’).
+Don’t be put off by the size of the appeal papers, they can be very long as they usually contain the full history of your claim.

-Step 7 You will be told the date of the hearing.
-If you have any further evidence about your difficulties that you haven’t yet sent, send it as soon as possible.
+Step 7 - You will be told the date of the hearing at least one week before.
+If you have any further evidence about your difficulties that you haven’t yet sent, send it/upload it as soon as possible.
 And always have a copy with you on the day (one ready to email if it is a video hearing).

-Step 8 Your appeal will be heard by an independent panel, called a Social Security and Child Support Tribunal.
+Step 8 - Your appeal will be heard by an independent panel, called a Social Security and Child Support Tribunal.
 They will make a new decision.
+Your hearing might be in person, by video call or by telephone.
+For more detail about what will happen at the hearing and what you should do, please see Work capability assessment tribunal hearings.

 If you are successful (and most people are), you will usually receive your extra money in 4-6 weeks.
 You will receive a backdated payment to when you became eligible for the higher rate, usually the date you first claimed.